aldettinger/camel-quarkus-workshop/README.md

 From there, the prerequisites section may need to be updated in few places:
  + There is a bullet showing the maven version
  + There is another bullet explaining that MAC and Windows users should install native-image
- + At the end, there is a docker pull command
+ + At the end of the prerequisites, there is a docker pull command where the graalvm version may need to be updated